4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 ![login successful](login%20successful.png)

 Bingo!
 We're in to the Cacti web interface, logged in as **jimbo**.
-Taking a peek at some of the logs, it looks like I was a little noisy trying to log in :sweat_smile:
+Taking a peek at some of the logs, it looks like I was a little noisy trying to log in 😅

 ![login logs](login%20logs.png)